Connect with others who understand.

 Assess Your Treatments

-Talk to your doctor about medications that might be impacting your memory.
+Talk to your health care provider about medications that might be affecting your memory.
 Your doctor may be able to adjust your dosage or recommend a new medication.
-It is also important that you work with your team of doctors to manage your pain effectively.
+It’s also important that you work with your team of doctors to manage your pain effectively.

 Practice Good Sleep Hygiene

-If you have difficulty falling or staying asleep, practice good sleep hygiene — including going to bed at the same time every night — and talk to your doctor about ways to improve your sleep.
+If you have difficulty falling or staying asleep, practice good sleep hygiene, such as going to bed at the same time every night.
+Ask your doctor about other ways to improve your sleep.

 Take Care of Your Mental and Emotional Health